Tips for Toddler-Proofing Your Home

 No, it's not time for praying...yet.
 That comes when your toddler becomes a teenager.
 For now, getting on your knees is a way of looking around your house in order to see things through the eyes of a toddler as much as possible.
 From this position, crawl around your home...everywhere.
 Pick up everything you can and put it into your mouth.
 Try to pull down things that you can reach, try to climb up on anything that looks even remotely inviting.
 Stick your hand in the toilet and open every drawer you can find.
 Once you are done with this exercise, you should have a better idea of what work still needs to be done to make sure your precious child does not pull down the little knickknack table with all your glass figurines on it.
 Or better yet, reach into your underwear drawer and pull out your socks to try to flush down the toilet.

 Pick up all of the small items that can be a choking hazard, and seal off those areas of the house that a 1 year-old has no business going into alone...like the bathroom.
 Consider investing in a child gate or two from your local Wal Mart or Babies R Us which can keep your toddler from entering entire sections of your home.
 In addition, if you have any window blinds in your home, check the cords to make sure they are up and out of reach of a toddler.
-They can present a choking hazard to a child, even if they are the split kind without a loop.
+They can present a choking hazard to a kid, even if they are the split kind without a loop.

 Were You Raised in a Barn?